Kraslice: History

 The area was settled by German monks from Waldsassen Abbey in the 12th and 13th centuries.
 In the mid-13th century, a guard castle was built here and settlements were established around it.
 The first written mention of Kraslice is from 1272, when King Ottokar II of Bohemia donated it to Jindřich the Elder of Plavno.
-During the rule of the lords of Plavno in the 14th century, tin, lead and silver mining has developed in the area, and Kraslice became a prosperous settlement.
+During the rule of the Lords of Plauen in the 14th century, tin, lead and silver mining has developed in the area, and Kraslice became a prosperous settlement.
 In 1370, it was promoted by Charles IV to a royal town.

-At the beginning of the 15th century, Kraslice became the seat of the robber knights, and in 1412 the town was looted by the army, which aimed to rid the region of robbers.
-The town did not recover until 1527, when it was acquired by Jeroným Schlick and made it a free mining town.
+At the beginning of the 15th century, Kraslice became the seat of robber knights, and in 1412 the town was looted by the army, which aimed to rid the region of robbers.
+The town did not recover until 1527, when it was acquired by Jeroným Schlick and when it became a free mining town.
 Ore mining in the vicinity of Kraslice has been declining since the 17th century.
-From 1666 to 1848, the town was owned by the Nostic family.
+From 1666 to 1848, the town was owned by the Nostitz family.
 Mining was replaced by folk crafts, the textile industry, and the manufacture of musical instruments and toys.
 In 1886, the railway was built.

-From 1938 to 1945 it was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
+From 1938 to 1945 it was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 In 1944 a women's subcamp of Flossenbürg concentration camp was established here.
 The German-speaking population was expelled in 1945 and the town was resettled with Czechs.